palewire/first-news-app/docs/index.rst

     # Windows:
     $ start notepad++ templates/index.html

-Open it up and write something clever.
+Open it up in your text editor and write something clever.

 .. code-block:: html

     Hello World!

-Configure Flask to boot up a test server when you run ``app.py``.
+Return to ``app.py`` and Configure Flask to boot up a test server when you run it.

 .. code-block:: python
     :emphasize-lines: 9-15